IvayloArsov/IvayloArsov/README.md

 Hey there!
 I'm Ivaylo Arsov, a student with a burning passion for Python.<br>
 I'm on a relentless pursuit of knowledge and excited to dive into the world of programming.

-## About Me 🦥
+## About Me 🗿
 Agile problem-solver with strategic thinking.<br>
 Passionate gamer and a Python enthusiast.<br>
-Eager to explore the coding world.
+Eager to explore the world of coding.
 <br>
 ## What I'm Learning 📖
 Mastering the fundamentals of Python programming<br>